soverenio/docs/docs/source/getting-started/concepts.rst

 The URL clustering and metadaya relaying service extends `Digger <https://doc.traefik.io/>`_ functionality.
 It reads queued requests from Kafka, prepares data in motion for PII detection, sends it to the PII detection service, receives back metadata containing PII detection results, and sends it to Soveren cloud.

+.. admonition:: Note
+   :class: note

+   Soveren gateway doesn't modify proxied requests and sends only metadata to Soveren cloud.

 Soveren cloud
 ^^^^^^^^^^^^^

-`Soveren cloud <https://github.com/soverenio/saassylives>`_ is a SaaS that lives, unsurprisingly, in the cloud, is deployed by Soveren, and implements:
+`Soveren cloud <https://github.com/soverenio/saassylives>`_ is a SaaS that lives in the cloud, is deployed by Soveren, and implements, besides other services, Soveren frontend.

-* Authentication service
-* Statistical service
-* Frontend with user account, stats and metrics

 The frontend implements the user account and dashboard to see a compound risk score, manage PIIs, see APIs and subsystems, receive notifications on important events, and read how to mitigate possible weak points.